Mert264/Bachelorproject/README.md

 ## References

-- Backus, et al. (2020).
-"Sequential Bargaining in the Field: Evidence from Millions of Online Interactions."
-Quarterly Journal of Economics.
-- Goldberg and Verboven (2001).
-"The Evolution of Price Dispersion in the European Car Market."
 - Train (2002).
 "Discrete Choice Methods with Simulation."
+- Berry, Levinsohn, and Pakes (1995).
+"Automobile Prices in Market Equilibrium."
+- Verboven and Brenkers (2006).
+"Liberalizing a Distribution System: The European Car Market."
+- Durrmeyer (2021).
+"Winners and Losers: The Distributional Effects of the French Feebate on the Automobile Market."